-Our in-house science team has researched the many types of stem cells available today.
-Together with our clinical teams, we believe that using your own stem cells are the safest, most effective treatment choice for your body and health.
+Our team has researched the many types of stem cells available today.
+We believe that using your own stem cells are the safest, most effective treatment choice for your body and health.
 Your stem cells accelerate healing.

 How Your Stem Cells Work

 Adipose stem cells are “blank,” or undifferentiated, cells that your body creates to replace dying cells or heal damaged tissue.
 Once collected in a nearly painless procedure from naturally occurring fatty deposits in your body, these plentiful stem cells can be reintroduced into specific areas of the body to regenerate healthy cells and accelerate your body’s natural ability to heal itself.

 At LRMC, we use your own naturally occurring, adipose-derived stem cells.
 These remarkable cells are able to differentiate into a variety of cell types, including bone, cartilage, muscle and fat cells.
 They can promote healing and reduce pain and inflammation.

 Realizing the potential to accelerate healing